shankar-dh/Vertex-AI-Training-and-Serving/README.md

         ```

 - **Step 3: Configure Docker for GCR**
-    1. Give the service account (the one you used for dvc which has bucket access) Artifact Registry Administrator permissions to the project:
-    Go to IAM & Admin > IAM and add the service account.
-Find your service account in the list of service accounts and click the pencil icon to edit.
-Add the Artifact Registry Administrator role to the service account.
-Download the JSON key for the service account and save it as `key.json` in the root directory of the project.
-        ```bash
-        gcloud auth activate-service-account --key-file=key.json
-        ```
-    2. Configure Docker to use the gcloud command-line tool as a credential helper:
+    1. Configure Docker to use the gcloud command-line tool as a credential helper:
         ```bash
         gcloud auth configure-docker us-east1-docker.pkg.dev
         ```